DanielCech/DCTableViewController/README.md

 # DCTableViewController
+DCTableViewController is convenience wrapper for UITableViews in controllers.
+It can simplify the work with tables.

 ![Image](https://dl.dropboxusercontent.com/u/57198916/DataSourceChanges.gif)

 ### Why wrapper for table view handling?
 Possible problems when working with table views:

+- Problem 1
-1. Classic tableview handling is sometimes too low-level
+    - **Cocoa**: Classic tableview handling is sometimes too low-level

-2. Working with indexpaths in complex and dynamically changing tables is painful

-3. Animated table view changes are often source of crashes

-4. Data source of table is described in procedural rather than declarative way

-DCTableViewController library tries to solve these problems:

-1. All you need to do is to describe the presented content in data source.
+    - **DCTableViewController**: All you need to do is to describe the presented content in data source.
 TableView methods have hidden default implementation that can be always customized.

+- Problem 2
+    - **Cocoa**: Working with indexpaths in complex and dynamically changing tables is painful
-2. Sections and cells are accessible using their ID instead of indextpath
+    - **DCTableViewController**: Sections and cells are accessible using their ID instead of indextpath

+- Problem 3
+     - **Cocoa**: Animated table view changes are often source of crashes
-3. Animated table changes are created automatically by checking the changes in data source (the previous and the current state of table)
+     - **DCTableViewController**: Animated table changes are created automatically by checking the changes in data source (the previous and the current state of table)

+- Problem 4
+    - **Cocoa**: Data source of table is described in procedural rather than declarative way
-4. Content is described using flexible expressions
+    - **DCTableViewController**: Content is described using flexible declarative expressions

 ### DCTableViewController